-- Wash your hair regularly (every 2–3 days) with shampoos free from chemicals.
-(Our Natural H.H Hair Care Set coming soon)
+- Wash your hair regularly (every 2–3 days) using our all Natural Hair Care Set.

 - Treat your hair gently.
 Don’t comb or brush your hair when it’s wet.
 Finger detangling is a gentler option and avoid tight protective styles that cause added stress on the hair and follicle e.g. tight braids

 - Avoid or limit the use of dryers or irons on your hair that tend to dry or damage hair in the long run.

 - A Balanced Diet - A proper balanced diet is always the key when addressing health.
 As women age, our nutritional demands change along the with the fluctuating hormones.
 When the estrogen levels decrease in the body, women become more susceptible to conditions such as fractures, constipation, anaemia, and weight gain and thus a proper diet keeps you in check.

 - Drinking more water - The most apparent changes you notice during menopause is the appearance of the skin and hair that tend to become more dryer and thinner and the easiest way to tackle this problem is by drinking enough water.
 It is very important to drink more water if one is experiencing the hot flashes and night sweats so as to not only avoid dehydration but also get rid of toxins and other wastes from the body.
 Drinking more water helps to alleviate symptoms such as joint pain, constipation, bloating, and fatigue.